haz060/edu-gender-gpt-pipeline/src/item_level_scoring/README.md

 4. define the feature list
 5. fit the scorer on the background file
 6. score the target items
+7. save scorer outputs to disk
-7. inspect item-level and mention-level outputs
+8. inspect item-level and mention-level outputs
-8. analyze top contributing features
+9. analyze top contributing features

 ---